Other case studies

 - Fat Transfer Before & After Photos (9)

-These are stored in a particular box or slot in the fat bank which is allocated to you.
-Like in the supermarket, we use a barcode scanner when placing your vials or bags of fat in to the bank and when we are taking them out of the bank, which ensures you are receiving your own fat.
+Vials and bags are stored in a particular box or slot in the fat bank, which is allocated to you.
+Like in the supermarket, we use a barcode scanner when placing your vials or bags of fat into the bank and when we are taking them out of the bank, which ensures you are receiving your own fat.

 We are NOW online